I am an interdisciplinary climate

 -

-My doctoral research focusses on the Intergovernmental Panel on Climate Change (IPCC) and questions of individual and collective responsibility in a warming world.
-The project is ongoing since 2020 under the supervision of Prof. Mike Hulme.
+My doctoral research focussed on the Intergovernmental Panel on Climate Change (IPCC) and questions of individual and collective responsibility in a warming world.
+The project was conducted under the supervision of Prof. Mike Hulme.

 -